If you don’t find your answer here, please send an email to email@example.com for more information

 Changes to Drop off and Pick up

 Pick-up will start 5 minutes before class ends.
-The educator and other staff will be checking students out at the end of class from the same table as check-in.
-Remember to wear your mask, bring an I.D., and keep 6 ft. distance from others.
+The educator and other staff will be checking students out at the end of class from the same area as check-in.
+You must have an I.D. for us to check against the authorized pick up list.

 What will happen if the Museum must close again?